-AIM-120 ADVANCED MEDIUM-RANGE AIR-TO-AIR MISSILE (AMRAAM) Air-to-air guided missile
+AIM-120 ADVANCED MEDIUM-RANGE AIR-TO-AIR MISSILE (AMRAAM)

+Air-to-air guided missile

-Brief: AMRAAM is an active radar-guided, medium-range, supersonic airto-air missile.
+Brief: AMRAAM is an active radar-guided, medium-range, supersonic air-to-air missile.
 It is a joint USAF-Navy follow-on to the AIM-7 Sparrow with launch-and-maneuver capability.
 The AIM-120B is an upgraded, reprogrammable variant of the original missile.
-The AIM-120C incorporates smaller control surfaces for internal carriage on F-22 and F-35 and a high-angle off-boresight (HOBS) launch capability.
-AIM-120D completed operational testing in 2014 and was fielded in 2015.
-The latest variant offers improved range, GPS-assisted guidance, updated data links, and jam resistance, in addition to greater lethality.
+The AIM-120C incorporates smaller control surfaces for internal carriage on F-22 and F-35 and a high angle off-boresight (HOBS) launch capability.
+AIM-120D offers improved range, GPS-assisted guidance, updated data links, and jam resistance, in addition to greater lethality.
 Ongoing upgrades will further enhance weapon performance and electronic protection.
 The second phase of the AIM-120D System Improvement Program (SIP II) completed operational testing and will be fielded in 2020.
 Cybersecurity testing was concluded in mid-2019.
-FY20 funds procure 220 AIM-120D missiles.
+FY20 funds procure 414 AIM-120D missiles.
 In 2019, USAF announced it is developing the AIM-260 Joint Air Tactical Missile (JATM) with the Navy to replace AMRAAM with a longer-range, more capable weapon to counter high-end threats.

 Contractors: Raytheon; Northrop Grumman; Nammo Group (propulsion).

 First Flight: December 1984.
 Delivered: 1988-present.